Community Benefit Committee

 - vehicle gifts.

-The director-general of licensing, separate to their responsibilities on the Community Benefit Committee is required to scrutinise applications and provide recommendations on funding to the minister for:
+The director of Gaming Control is required to scrutinise applications and provide recommendations on funding to the minister for:

 - minor community organisation grants